5eo1ab/TM-2016F/P_data/README.md

   - We think that missing information will exist in the parsing process

 #### dataset_v1.csv (799 by 7)
-- Extract important bibliographic information
+- Extract important bibliographic information such as journal, authors, years
   - abstract / doc_info	/ keywords / *year / publication / authors / title*
   - partially extracted manually.

 #### dataset_v2.csv (799 by 7)
 - Standardization of notation such as abbreviations
+  - abstract\* / doc_info	/ keywords / *year / publication / authors / title*

 #### dataset_v3.csv (799 by 8)
 - After the text preprocessing process, append lemmatization result